you're reading:

 Custom menus

-B. Why custom menus
+A. Why custom menus

 The regular top menu of a theme automatically displays links to

-- all your published parent pages, [*]
+all your publicly published parent pages, [*]

 - in alphabetical order (unless you assign order numbers),